Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The I3S standard allows either ellipsoidal or gravity-related vertical coordinate systems.
 This allows I3S to be applied across a diverse range of fields and applications.

 At version 1.5, I3S added support for vertical coordinate systems.
 The Well known Text (WKT) representation of the Coordinate Reference System now includes the vertical coordinate system used by the layer.
 The [spatial reference](../docs/1.6/spatialReference.cmn.md) object also includes a Well-known ID (WKID) and a Vertical Coordinate System Well-known ID (VcsWKID).
-The client application can consume any of these properties to designate the height model.
+The client can consume any of these properties to designate the height model.

 The heightModelInfo, included in the 3DSceneLayerInfo resource, is used by clients to determine if the layer's height model is orthometric or gravity-related.